Crypto-driven marketplace Zora raises $2M to build a sustainable creator economy – TechCrunch

 “I realized that culture itself was shaped and built upon an old financial system that is systemically skewed against artists and communities,” says Horne.
 “The operating system of ownership was built in the 1600s with the Dutch East India Trading Company and early Nation States.
 Like what the fuck is up with that?”

-We have the internet now, we can literally create and share information to billions of people all at once, and the ownership system is the same as when people had to get on a boat for 6 months to send a letter.
+We have the internet now, we can literally create and share information to billions of people all at once, and the ownership system is the same as when people had to get on a boat for six months to send a letter.
 It’s time for an upgrade.
 Any community on the internet should be able to come together, with capital, and work towards any shared vision.
 That starts with empowering creators and artists to create and own the culture they’re creating.
-In the long term this moves to internet communities taking on societal endeavours.”
+In the long term this moves to internet communities taking on societal endeavors.”

 The answer that they’re working on is called Zora.
 It’s a marketplace with two main components but one philosophy: sustainable economics for creators.